 From what we’ve learned, experts say fluoride prevents dental cavities.
 That’s why it’s added to toothpaste.
 However, 92% of all adults between 20 and 64 have cavities.
 It begs the question: if fluoride was so effective, why are cavities so apparent in people who use commercial toothpaste?

 The harsh truth is that commercial toothpaste containing fluoride is not good for oral health.
 It’s that simple.
-You need to toss your typical toothpaste aside and opt for a fluoride-free product.
+You need to toss your typical toothpaste aside and opt for a healthier product.

 Our Dirty Mouth Toothpowder is specially formulated with bentonite clay – a natural, clay-based tooth cleaner that actively promotes better oral health.
-Other ingredients include essential oils and non-toxic compounds that enhances fresh breath and stronger, whiter teeth.
+Other ingredients include essential oils that enhances fresh breath and stronger, whiter teeth.

 Brushing twice daily with this toothpowder comes with several benefits: